 Rod cases are nice to have, but very few of the Japanese rods come with cases.
 The Shimano Pack Tenkara comes with a case - but it is heavy enough that a backpacker would want to leave it home.

-I had chosen not to carry any rod cases until I saw the ones that are frequently featured on the YoshidaKebari blog.
-Yoshida san uses Shimano Kozuka rods when fishing in the Okutama "swamp", carrying them in plastic cases which look like a very nice solution.
+I had decided against carrying any rod cases until I saw the ones that are frequently featured on the YoshidaKebari blog.
+At the time, Yoshida san used Shimano Kozuka rods when fishing in the Okutama "swamp," carrying them in plastic cases which looked like a very nice solution.
 It took a while, but I was finally able to track them down.

 It turns out that they are really pretty nice.
-They are light weight and inexpensive.
 They come in two pieces (three, counting the cap).
 By twisting the two pieces (essentially screwing one into the other), the cases can be adjusted for length.

 One nice thing about all of the cases is that there are a couple holes in the side a few inches below the cap (visible in the photos of the small case), which allow you to tie a cord loop to the case.
 With the loop you can tie the case to your backpack or even make a belt loop that would allow you to carry a second rod if you didn't have a backpack or Ebira.

 The holes do provide a bit of ventilation, but please, do not put a wet rod in the case and then put it away.
 It's OK to take a wet rod home in the case, but then take it out, take it apart and allow it to dry thoroughly.

 Another nice thing about the cases is that they are much lighter than the hard cases most tenkara anglers are familiar with, so you could take one with you while backpacking for greater rod protection without having to worry nearly as much about the extra weight.

 These cases aren't fancy, but they are functional.
 Thank you Yoshida san.

 Please check the collapsed length of the rod for which you are getting the case to make sure it will fit!